zulip/zulip/docs/documentation/integrations.md

   for a given integration and select **Generic bot** as the **Bot type**.
 For an example rendering, see [the docs for Zulip's Matrix integration][matrix].

-  **Note:** If special configuration is required to set up the URL and you can't use this macro, be sure to use the `{{ api_url }}` template variable, so that your integration documentation will provide the correct URL for whatever server it is deployed on.
+- `{!generate-webhook-url-basic.md!}` - Instructs user how to get the URL for a bot for a given integration.
+Note that this macro should not be used with the `{!create-channel.md!}` macro.
+For an example rendering, see **Step 2** of [the docs for Zulip's GitHub integration][github-integration].

 - `{!generate-integration-url.md!}` - Instructs user how to get the URL for a bot for a given integration.
 An example URL is generated automatically for every incoming webhook by using attributes in the `WebhookIntegration` class in [zerver/lib/integrations.py][integrations-file].

+  **Note:** If special configuration is required to set up the URL and you can't use these macros, be sure to use the `{{ api_url }}` template variable, so that your integration documentation will provide the correct URL for whatever server it is deployed on.

 - `{!append-channel-name.md!}` macro - Recommends appending `&stream=channel_name`
   to a URL in cases where supplying a channel name in the URL is optional.